Eric A. Stillwell

-Eric A. Stillwell (born 1962, USCAR) is a producer and writer who has worked on a number of television series, made-for-television movies, and motion pictures, including numerous Star Trek series and motion pictures.
+Eric A. Stillwell (born 1962) is a producer and writer who has worked on a number of television series, made-for-television movies, and motion pictures, including numerous Star Trek series and motion pictures.

+Early life

-Stillwell graduated from the University of Oregon in 1985 with a bachelor's degree in political science.
+Stillwell was born in 1962 in the United States Civil Administration of the Ryukyu Islands.
+He graduated from the University of Oregon in 1985 with a bachelor's degree in political science.

 Production

 Stillwell began work in the field in 1986 as a production assistant on Promise, a Hallmark television movie starring James Garner and James Woods that received five Emmy Awards, two Golden Globes, a Peabody Award, a Christopher Award and the Humanitas Prize.

 In 1987, Stillwell moved to Los Angeles, where he served as production assistant and script coordinator for Star Trek: The Next Generation.
 He would serve as a production associate on Star Trek: Voyager and as script coordinator on Star Trek: Insurrection in 1998.

 Stillwell went on to serve from 1999 to 2005 as Vice President of Operations for Piller², the production company created by Trek scriptwriter and producer Michael Piller.
 He also served as associate producer on USA's Dead Zone television series, as well as ABC Family's Wildfire series.